Dhemaji Engineering College: Hostels

-College has three undergraduate (B.Tech.) hostels, one (1) for girls and two (2) for boys.
-Hostels have basic facilities such as a common room, a dining hall, recreation room.
-Internet connectivity is available in the hostel.
+The college has three undergraduate (B.Tech.) hostels, for both boys and girls.
+These have basic facilities such as a common room, a dining hall, and a recreation room, along with Internet connectivity.

 Guest House

-College Guest House is nearby the Playground and surrounded by greenery.
-It can accommodate guests coming outside from college.
+A College Guest House is present, coupled with a playground for outside-college guests.

 Canteen

-College has two canteens, one inside the Academic Building and one inside the Guest House.
+The college has two canteens, one inside the Academic Building and one within the Guest House.

 Bus Services

-Bus services starts from August 2025.
+Bus services commenced from August 2025.